 “Tier 1” areas are those of highest priority and conservation value […] Most Tier 1 areas are truly irreplaceable, meaning that they represent the last opportunities to fill particularly critical gaps in the protected areas network, or to capture highly significant ecological features.”Colin Stewart Forestry Forum Final Report

 Owls Head was included in the 2013 Our Parks and Protected Areas Plan, which was based on extensive consultation with citizens, industry representatives, scientists, and the Assembly of Nova Scotia Mi’kmaq Chiefs.
 All of the properties were chosen for their outstanding conservation values.

 In contrast, Owls Head was removed from the Parks and Protected Areas Plan through a confidential minute letter, without any scientific basis, public consultation, or notice.

-Please see the timeline of Owls Head Park for more information on its 45-year history of promised protection
+Please see the timeline of Owls Head Park for more information.

 Crown land belongs to all Nova Scotians

-Nova Scotia has relatively little publicly owned land and even less publicly owned land along our coasts (approximately 5%)
+Nova Scotia has relatively little publicly owned land and even less publicly owned land along our coasts.